h12w/gspec/README.md

 Highlights:

 * Concurrent: one goroutine per test case (sequential running also supported).
-* Natual:     Both BDD style and table driven style supported.
-Just use the one that fits your test scenario.
+* Natual:     BDD and table driven style are integrated natually.
+Use either one or both to fit your test scenario.
 * Reliabile:  the design is minimal and orthogonal; the code is tested under 100% coverage.
-* Extensible: fully customizable expectations and test reporters.
+* Extensible: Customizable BDD cue words, expectations and test reporters.
 * Separable:  the expectation (assertion) package can be used alone.
+* Compatible: "go test" is enough to run GSpec tests (However, it does not depend on "testing" package).
 * Succinct:   the core implementation is less than 500 lines of code.
-* Compatible: "go test" is enough.

 Design Documents
 ----------------